-Designed by OLEVI and facilitated by experienced school leaders and teachers, the Outstanding Facilitator Programme enhances the leadership of teaching and learning in your schools and prepares a school based team of accredited facilitators, who can facilitate the OTP and ITP within the OLEVI Teaching and Learning Syllabus.
+Designed by OLEVI and facilitated by experienced school leaders and teachers, the Outstanding Facilitator Programme enhances the leadership of teaching and learning in your schools and prepares a school based team of accredited facilitators, who can facilitate the OTP and CTP (formally the ITP) within the OLEVI Teaching and Learning Syllabus.
 Utilised by National Teaching Schools, the OFP has gained a reputation for helping raise standards in teaching and learning.

 To help teachers to:

-- be accredited to facilitate the OTP and ITP in their schools
+- Be accredited to facilitate the OTP and CTP in their schools.

 The programme is a key part of the OLEVI portfolio of school-to-school support, which is helping to increase capacity and drive up standards in all schools.
 Among many benefits, this programme helps schools to work more effectively as a school team and improve their collaboration with other schools and organisations.